wmbusmeters/wmbusmeters/README.md

 utility meter readings.
 The readings can then be published using MQTT, inserted into a database or stored in a log file.

+The program runs on GNU/Linux (standard x86) and Raspberry Pi (arm).

 | OS/Compiler        | Status           |
 | ------------- |:-------------:|
 |Linux G++| [![Build Status](https://travis-ci.org/weetmuts/wmbusmeters.svg?branch=master)](https://travis-ci.org/weetmuts/wmbusmeters) |